Wabkur/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Bash script that loops from 1 to 10
+Bash script that displays numbers from 1 to 20